Account settings and security

 *May 4th, 2023*

-Documentation has been published, it's still a work in progress, but it's already a great resource to learn about what our platform has to offer and how to use it.
+Documentation has been published.
+It is still a work in progress, but it is already a great resource to learn about what the platform has to offer and how to use it.

 ## Bunny CDN